Apartments and flats are springing up all over the UK but aren’t necessarily generating sales.

 According to research aggregated by The Guardian, 50% of new London flats don’t sell despite the intensity of the property market.
-The story is echoed in Liverpool, Manchester, and Birmingham, according to local press.
-With a multitude of unsold flats and a fluctuating property market, it can be difficult to place your finger on just what comprises ‘quality’.
+The story is echoed in Liverpool, Manchester, and Birmingham, according to the local press.
+With many unsold flats and a fluctuating property market, it can be difficult to place your finger on just what comprises ‘quality’.

 The process of finding a perfect apartment is just the start.
 Even with a budget, search area, estate agent and good timing, there is still the factor of apartment living and your own taste.
-By exploring your tastes in order to establish your priorities, you’ll have a concrete view of what your apartment should give you.
+By exploring your tastes to establish your priorities, you’ll have a concrete view of what your apartment should give you.

 Exploring the design of your home

 Finding an apartment that has a unique interior design scheme will be great for long-term comfort and a sense of style key to you.
 That being said, before any other consideration comes into play, you need to nail down the necessities of your apartment.
 This can be more difficult than it sounds – according to research reported by the Telegraph, only 7% of UK housing is accessible to wheelchair users, for example.

 Understanding your neighbourhood

-Apartments spring up in various locations; from trendy inner-city neighbourhoods to less affluent suburban areas.
-The area you live in can be absolutely key to your enjoyment of your apartment; whether that’s because of crime rates, or a lack of an accessible community for your interests.
-Scout the neighbourhood before buying, and do your research online – there are plenty of excellent resources to be found.
+Apartments spring up in various locations, from trendy inner-city neighbourhoods to less affluent suburban areas.
+The area you live in can be absolutely key to your enjoyment of your apartment, whether that’s because of crime rates or a lack of an accessible community for your interests.
+So scout the neighbourhood before buying, and do your research online – there are plenty of excellent resources to be found.
 Using modern technology, you can even monitor a neighbourhood from afar.

 Learn the value of the market and move around